Skip to main content

 Air filters can significantly reduce pollen and help manage allergy symptoms in children.
 For indoor exposure to potential allergens, you can invest in an in-home air cleaner with a HEPA (high-efficiency particulate air) filter.
 These devices work well in single rooms, such as your child’s bedroom, but one filter won’t effectively clean allergens out of an entire house.
 If you want to filter the whole house, and if you already have central heating or air conditioning, you can install a permanent or disposable air filter into your existing system to catch pollen particles and other potential allergens.10 Just remember to change or clean them as recommended.

-Inform your child’s school of their allergies
+Inform your child’s school of allergies

 Seasonal allergies can seriously disrupt your child’s school day.
 In addition to feeling crummy, seasonal allergies can also disrupt sleep, making it harder to concentrate.11 You may also notice that your child’s symptoms get worse at school.
 This may be because classrooms often have more allergen triggers than at home.12